pombredanne/Repos-Health-Study/README.md

 # DFD of Repos-Health-Study
 ![alt tag](https://github.com/Dreizan/Repos-Health-Study/blob/master/RepoHealthDFD.PNG?raw=true)

-# To-Do's
+# Future Development Tasks
 * Implementing DoSOCSv2 as our licensing information ananlyzer (Link: "https://github.com/DoSOCSv2/DoSOCSv2/blob/master/README.md") as well as giving us a SHA-1 value on the repository.
 We would use the SHA-1 value to search the NIST Database (Link: "https://www.nist.gov") for existing CPEs on the target repository.
-* Implementing MongoDB server as mentioned above
+* Implementing MongoDB server
 * Have program store JSON licensing/copyright and CPE data into the MongoDB server

 # Use Case